refinedev/refine/documentation/docs/api-reference/antd/components/basic-views/show.md

 ### `title`

-It allows adding a title for the `<Show>` component. if you don't pass title props it uses the "Show" prefix and the singular resource name by default.
+`title` allows you to add a title inside the `<Show>` component.
+If you don't pass title props, it uses the "Show" prefix and the singular resource name by default.
 For example, for the "posts" resource, it will be "Show post".

 ```tsx live disableScroll previewHeight=280px url=http://localhost:3000/posts/show/2
 const { ShowButton } = RefineAntd;